csswizardry/csswizardry.github.com/_posts/2015-06-13-contextual-styling-ui-components-nesting-and-implementation-detail.md

 Which is what makes it such a great post: it’s excellent food for thought and left me pondering the problem for weeks!

 This post you’re reading is my take on the conundrum.
+It isn’t a direct response, rebuttal, or criticism of his.
 It’s also going to be a little bit more philosophical.

 ---